The Arts Unit Creative Teachers

 Depending on your school and region, there may be a number of local competitions for your team to enter.

-Others (such as the Premier's Debating Challenge) allow one hour for preparation and teams must prepare without a teacher.
-The Premier's Debating Challenge starts with round robin debates before progressing to a series of finals.
+The Premier's Debating Challenge and others similar allow for one hour for preparation only, and students must prepare without the help of their teacher.
+The Premier's Debating Challenge starts with round-robin debates before progressing to a series of knockout finals, allowing students the chance to debate several times before they are eliminated or progress further into the competition.

-The Premier’s Debating Challenge is run by The Arts Unit and is open to government schools throughout NSW.
+The Premier’s Debating Challenge is run by The Arts Unit and is open to students in NSW Public schools.

 Click the down arrow for more information.